-The FDA has also authorized some at-home coronavirus tests, such as the Everlywell COVID-19 Test Home Collection Kit.
-This is an RT-PCR test that will tell you if you currently have an infection.
+The FDA has also authorized some at-home coronavirus tests, such as the Everlywell COVID-19 Test Home Collection Kit DTC*.
+This is an RT-PCR test for anyone 18+ who has been recently exposed to COVID-19, is experiencing symptoms, or just wants to test proactively to have peace of mind.
+It that will tell you if you currently have an infection.
 The RT-PCR testing method identifies the presence or absence of the virus’ genetic material in your sample.
 A free telehealth consultation with a physician is available to help guide you through the next steps, and the test cost is covered by participating FSA and HSA plans (and priced at no profit to Everlywell).

 Because there is currently no vaccine for the coronavirus disease, the Centers for Disease Control and Prevention (CDC) recommends following these steps to reduce the risk of infection.

 Additionally, coronavirus social distancing helps decrease the spread of this infectious disease among people.
 This refers to avoiding crowds and mass gatherings, standing six feet away from others, and staying home unless it’s necessary to go out (to get groceries or prescriptions, for example).
 If you recently returned from a place that’s experiencing a surge in coronavirus infections, it may be best to self-quarantine to make sure you aren’t unknowingly spreading the infection to others.